 All components of an M&A deal need to be duly documented to have sufficient evidence to file a claim and succeed in such a claim.

 If the dispute is of an undetermined amount, an ordinary commercial trial will take place.
 Commercial trials are conducted before federal or local courts.
-Alternatively, if agreed by the parties, arbitration will apply.
+Alternatively, and commonly used if agreed by the parties, arbitration will apply.

 Typical time frames for a commercial litigation may range from two to four years.

 - nullity of all or part of the transaction documents;

 As discussed in Section III, defences change on a case-by-case basis depending on the type of claim, the remedies sought and the particular circumstances of the case.
 An important aspect to consider in counterparty claims is specific controversies or circumstances where the burden of proof rule is reversed or shifted (i.e., knowledge or similar qualifiers included in the representations in M&A deals).

 Arbitration is a common mechanism to settle disputes arising from sophisticated M&A transactions involving Mexico, with the seat of the arbitration either in Mexico or abroad.
 Arbitration agreements and arbitration awards are protected and enforceable in Mexico, regardless of whether the seat of the arbitration is in Mexico or elsewhere.
 Additionally, Mexican courts will assist international and domestic arbitration proceedings.

 Nevertheless, to include an arbitration clause to settle shareholders' or M&A disputes, additional considerations are needed, which are not necessarily present in other traditional transactions.
 Arbitration contained in the by-laws of a company provides some challenges:

 - Are new shareholders bound by an arbitration agreement adopted prior to their admission?